-- 1. Place decoupling capacitors as close to the power supply inputs as possible, with the goal of minimizing the inductance of the path from ground to the power supply.
+1. Place decoupling capacitors as close to the power supply inputs as possible, with the goal of minimizing the inductance of the path from ground to the power supply.
 Inductance in series with the bypass capacitors will degrade performance.
 Note that a narrow lead or trace has about 0.8 nH of inductance for every millimeter of length.
 Each printed-circuit board (PCB) via also has between 0.3 and 0.8 nH depending on length and diameter.
-For these reasons, it is recommended to use a power supply trace about the width of the package for each power supply lead to the capacitors, and 3 or more vias to connect the capacitors to the ground plane. - 2.
+For these reasons, it is recommended to use a power supply trace about the width of the package for each power supply lead

+- to the caps, and 3 or more vias to connect the caps to the ground plane. - 2.
 Placement priority should put the smallest valued capacitors closest to the device. - 3.
 Solid power planes can lead to PCB resonances when they are not properly terminated to the ground plane over the area and along the perimeter of the power plane by high frequency capacitors.
-Doing so ensures that there are no power plane resonances in the needed frequency range.
-Values used are in the range of 2 pF - 50 pF, depending on the frequencies to be suppressed, with numerous vias for each.
-Using 0402 smaller component recommended.
-An approximate expression for the resonant frequencies associated with a length of one of the power plane dimensions is given in the following equation.
+Doing so assures that there are no power plane resonances in the needed frequency range.
+Values used are in the range of 2 pF 50 pF, depending on the frequencies to be suppressed, with numerous vias for each. - 4.
+Using 0402 or smaller component sizes is recommended.
+An approximate expression for the resonate frequencies associated with a length of one of the power plane dimensions is given in equation (1).
 Note that a power plane of arbitrary shape can have a number of resonant frequencies.
-A power plane without distributed capacitors and with active parts near the center of the plane usually has n even (\geq 2) due to the half wave resonant nature of the plane.
+A power plane without distributed capacitors and with active parts near the center of the plane usually has n even (≥2) due to the half wave resonant nature of the plane.

-frequency{res} $\approx \frac{n \times (44 \, \text{GHz})}{n \times (44 \, \text{GHz})} \, \text{mm}$ where:

-frequency{res} = the approximate power plane resonant frequencies in GHz l = the length of the power plane dimensions in millimeters n =an integer (n > 1) related to the mode of the oscillation
+$$frequency{res} \approx \frac{n \times (44\,GHz\ mm)}{\ell}$$ where frequencyres = the approximate power plane resonant frequencies in GHz n =an integer (n > 1) related to the mode of the oscillation